 Thank you for your interest in the Western Orthodox University Doctor of Music in Composition programme.
-The programme is designed for composers of an advanced standard, and allows for both sacred and secular compositions to be submitted for assessment.
+The programme is designed for composers of an advanced standard, and allows for compositions intended primarily for liturgical use or inspired by sacred subjects to be submitted for assessment.

 Regulations for the degree of Doctor of Music (D.Mus.) in composition.